dave111111111/CPU_AI_Telegram/README.md

 ### Prerequisites

-Before you begin, make sure you have Python 3.x and is suggested 3.10 installed on your system.
+Before you begin, make sure you have Python 3.x (suggested 3.10) installed on your system.
 You will also need to install the required Python packages.
 To install them, run the following command: `pip install -r requirements.txt`.

 # How to Create a Telegram Bot and Obtain the Token